Citywide Council on High Schools (CCHS)

 You are eligible to run if you are a parent of a student currently attending a public, non-charter high school.
 For the purpose of determining CCHS eligibility, “parent” is defined in Chancellor’s Regulation D-160 as:

 If you do not meet the above criteria, you may still be eligible to serve as the Public Advocate appointee on the CCHS.
 Qualifications include extensive business or education experience and knowledge; additional requirements are listed in Chancellor’s Regulation D-160.
-The application may be downloaded HERE it includes instructions for where to submit it (appointee applications are not accepted on this website).
+Please download the application.
+The application includes instructions for where to submit it (appointee applications are not accepted on this website).

 When is eligibility determined?

 Eligibility is determined as of the date an application to run for a seat on the CCHS is submitted.
-If selected, parent members of CCHS may serve only as long as they have a child in a public, non-charter high school.
+Elected members of CCHS may serve only as long as they have a child in a public, non-charter high school; they must resign if their child graduates during their term.

 Which borough would I be eligible to represent on the CCHS?